-You can use the Moz bar to check if a given page has any links pointing to your domain.
+You can use the Ahrefs SEO Toolbar to check if a given page has any links pointing to your domain.

 But in case you get too many alerts from Image Raider, maybe it would be more convenient to create some automatic script that will check all these pages on autopilot.

 Now that we’ve automated finding image opportunities with Image Raider, it’s time to email webmasters and request that they link to us as the source.

 To help speed this up, you should use some kind of template.

 I personally use BuzzStream because of their auto fill template feature, but a simple canned response in Gmail also works.

 Here is a quick generic example:

 First off, thank you so much for including us in your article on [Domain Name].[URL of Article]